HenriqueMartinsPrado/Projects-Auto-and-Command-Line-EDA-Exploratory_Data_Analysis/README.md

 ## 4. How to Interact with my project / Results<a name="results"></a>

-<p align="justify">To interact with this project, just open the jupyter notebook called Web_Scraping_OLX_Carros.ipynb and run the cell with the codes created.
-A table will be generated with the columns: Value, Title, Mileage, Exchange, Fuel and Location.</p>
+<p align="justify">To interact with this project, just open the jupyter notebooks called Auto-EDA.ipynb or Command_Analise_EDA.ipynb and execute the cells with the codes created.</p>

 ## 5. Licensing, Authors, Acknowledgements, etc.<a name="licensing"></a>

 <ul>
-	<li><p align="justify">https://www.alura.com.br/conteudo/web-scraping-data-science-python</p>
+	<li><p align="justify">https://www.kaggle.com/datasets</p>
 </ul>